Quick/Nimble/README.md

   Quick and Nimble, follow [the installation instructions in the Quick README](https://github.com/Quick/Quick#how-to-install-quick).

-To use Nimble to test your iOS or OS X applications, follow these 4 easy
+Nimble can currently be installed in one of two ways: using a pre-release version of CocoaPods, or with git submodules.

-steps:
+To use Nimble as a submodule to test your iOS or OS X applications, follow these 4 easy steps:

 1. Clone the Nimble repository
 2. Add Nimble.xcodeproj to your test target